nuejs/nue/packages/nuejs.org/docs/settings.md

 List of all Nue-specific configuration options in `site.yaml` file.
 These settings impact the system behaviour and are always global.
 That is: they cannot be overwritten in app or page level.

-### css_nesting
-Compile all CSS nesting rules to un-nested style rules that are supported in all browsers.
-This defaults to `true`.
-Setting this to `false` generates a smaller CSS output, but is only compatible with ~90% of browsers.
-Check the current [Can I Use](https://caniuse.com/css-nesting) statistics.

 ### dist
 The output directory.
 The default is `.dist/dev` for the development version and `.dist/prod` for the production version.